-- Some statistic information about the sub-corpus including a link at the bottom for reference - Information about the version to be quoted in publications. - If you need specific information about an individual chat, you can select the chat instead of the corpus in the top left to get information such as number of messages, number of speakers, etc. This is also an easy way to see which chats are integrated in this sub-corpus.
+- Some statistic information about the sub-corpus including an ULR pointing to this sub-corpus at the bottom. - Information about the version to be quoted in publications. - If you need specific information about an individual chat, you can select the chat instead of the sub-corpus in the top left to get information such as number of messages, number of speakers, etc. This is also an easy way to see which chats are integrated in this sub-corpus.